 Classes are on a range of topics rooted in sustainability, rewilding, traditional skills, and often connect with Wild Seed's Field Research which is conducted in several sites throughout the year.
 Past class topics include: natural dye, fermentation, ethical foraging, teas and infusions, papermaking, basketry, mushroom identification, plant identification, botanical brews (adult) and traditional skills.
 Along with a wide range of art media including beginning drawing/painting, sewing, weaving, printmaking, ceramics, crafts, and more!

-Brad's Fall Foray through the Missouri Mycology Society at the Lake of the Ozarks, MO.
+Brad's Fall Foray with the Missouri Mycology Society at the Lake of the Ozarks, MO.

 Whipporwhill Festival in Beattyville KY.

-Citizen Scientist Field Research: A developing node of Wild Seed, Emily spends time in the field learning about ecosystems, plants, fungi, and traditional skills throughout the US.
+A developing node of Wild Seed, Emily spends time in the field learning about ecosystems, plants, fungi, and traditional skills throughout the US.
 This research informs the content of classes and exhibits in the museum.
-Regularly visited regions include the Mississippi River Valley, Mark Twain National Forest, the Ozarks, Shawnee National Forest, Red River Gorge, Smokey Mountains, Land Between the Lakes, Appalachia, and the Everglades.
+Regularly visited regions include the Mississippi River Valley, Great Lakes Region, Mark Twain National Forest, the Ozarks, Shawnee National Forest, Red River Gorge, Smokey Mountains, Land Between the Lakes, Appalachia, and the Everglades.
 During the Summer of 2021, Emily took a 6 week trip throughout the Southwest, West, and Pacific Northwest.
 In 2022, Emily spent a month in Coast Rica with a portion of the trip dedicated to an Earth Expeditions field research program with Project Dragonfly followed by independent research.
 This trip was centered around best practices in eco-tourism.

 From 2019-2020 Wild Seed Mobile Field Museum Camper was in Residence at Milque Toast Bar in St Louis Missouri.
 Located at 2212 S. Jefferson Ave.
 Displays rotated seasonally.
 Classes were offered with collaborative dinner series dubbed "Fork Fire" featuring ethically wild/foraged foods.